 Other drugs, particularly heroin, amphetamine and cocaine are usually supplied as powders of varying consistencies and purities which need to be prepared for injection.

 Powders and crushed up tablets need to be prepared by first of all mixing with water.
-‘Brown’ street heroin will also need citric or ascorbic acid to be added in order to help it dissolve.
-Unless the drug concerned is very pure it will also be necessary to filter out the impurities, chalk and other dust which may be mixed in with the drug.
+‘Brown’ street heroin will also need citric acid or vitamin C to be added in order to help it dissolve.
+Sachets of these are available from needle exchanges.
+The drug mixture needs to be filtered to remove as many of the impurities, chalk and other dust which may be mixed in with the drug.

 Where Are The Drugs Injected?

-Injection can be intramuscular (into a muscle), subcutaneous (under the skin), or intravenous (directly into a vein), but the last of these is the preferred route for the majority of drug users.
+Injection can be intramuscular (into a muscle), subcutaneous (under the skin).
+These methods are common with users of anabolic-androgenic steroids, which should never be injected into a vein.
+Intravenous injection (directly into a vein) is the preferred route for most drug users.
 This is because the rapid onset of the drug effect produces an intense rush of exhilaration.

 What Are The Risks Of Drug Injection?

-Overdose is an ever constant risk whenever street drugs are being injected.
-This is due to the variable purity and consequent unknown dosage of illicit street drugs.
+- Overdose is an ever-constant risk whenever street drugs are being injected.
+This is due 100% of the drug reaching the brain in one go and the rapid onset of effects.

-Overdose is also more likely if the user takes more than one depressant drug – alcohol, heroin, methadone, tranquillisers or sleeping tablets – at a time.
+- Overdose is also more likely if the user takes more than one depressant drug – alcohol, heroin, methadone, pregabalin, diazepam or other benzodiazepines – at a time.
 Mixing depressants and stimulants, such as a combination of heroin and cocaine known as a ‘speedball’, is also extremely dangerous as the effect is unpredictable and has caused death.

-The risk of infections by blood borne viruses such as hepatitis and HIV is high when using shared and non sterile injection equipment.
-It is not just the syringe itself which poses dangers but also the spoons, filters, water and other paraphernalia used to make up a drug for injection.
+- The risk of infections by blood borne viruses such as hepatitis and HIV is high when using shared and non-sterile injection equipment.
+It is not just the syringe itself which poses dangers but also the spoons, cookers, filters, water, water pots and other paraphernalia used to make up a drug for injection.